grestuccia1/c64tetris/README.md

 ## Features

 -	Classic Tetris gameplay with falling tetrominoes.
-- Keyboard controls for movement, rotation, and quick drop.
+-	Joystick support on Port 2 of the Commodore 64 for an authentic gaming experience.
 -	Score calculation based on lines cleared.
-- Levels.
+-	Level progression with increasing difficulty.
 -	Game over detection when blocks reach the top of the screen.
-- Music on/off.
+-	Music toggle (on/off) option.
-- Stats.
+-	In-game stats (pieces placed, lines cleared, etc.).
-- Title screen and menu.
+-	Title screen and menu for game options.
-- Multiple levels with increasing difficulty already implemented.
+-	Multiple levels with automatic progression.
-- Wide mode
+-	Wide mode with a wider playfield (14 columns wide instead of the standard 10).
-- Select start level
+-	Start level selection from the menu before starting the game.

 ## How the Game Was Made